yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted/errors-glossary.md

 ## Max user processes value set low

-YugabyteDB needs to create many different users while running benchmarks which requires high max\_user\_processes.
+YugabyteDB may create a large number of user processes to handle the user connections and app connections when running read and write workloads hence it's recommended to increase the max_user_processes of the Operating system.

-To address this warning, we recommend setting the soft and hard limits to 12000(For Linux) and 2500(For MacOS).
+To address this warning, set the soft and hard limits to at least 12000 (for Linux) and 2500 (for macOS).

 Refer to [Install YugabyteDB](../../../../quick-start/install/macos/) for more prerequisites.